ewohltman/kubecon2019/envoycon2019/README.md

 * Hanzhang Wang, eBay

-They used metrics from Envoy with Grano for machine-learning anomaly detection to determine if there is bots/attacks occurring, perform traffic analysis, and make decisions for scaling.
+They used metrics from Envoy with Grano for machine-learning anomaly detection to determine if there are bots/attacks hitting their services, perform traffic analysis, and make decisions for scaling.

 ## The Universal Dataplane API (UDPA): Envoy's Next Generation APIs